 |Web Operations Engineer||×|

-Team member involvement and the amount of time that people need to spend working on their part is determined during Pre-mobilisation and Mobilisation phases.
+Team member involvement and the amount of time that people need to spend working on their part is determined during the Pre-mobilisation and Mobilisation phases.
 Team member involvement across the phases would ideally be 100%.
-If this is not possible, a commitment of no less than 70-80% of their time is required.
+If this is not possible, a commitment of no less than 70 to 80% of their time is required.

-All team members involved in each phase must attend the ceremonies – daily stand-ups, retrospectives, planning sessions and show-cases.
-See Working in Agile for more information in the UCD Reference Library.
+All team members involved in each phase must attend the daily stand-ups, retrospectives, planning sessions and show-cases.
+See Working in agile for more information.

 Works with the team to guide them through the transformation process.